david-leon/Notes/pytorch.md

 * Pytorch does not do weight initialization automatically, you have to define a `reset_parameters()` function yourself, and call it at model initialization.

+* `Tensor.numpy()` return a numpy array **sharing** the memory.
+In another word, it just returns the memory pointer.
+So we can use this mechanism to **MODIFY** the value of a tensor, though not intuitive.

+* To set a model/module to switch between *train/predict* mode, call `nn.Module.train(True/False)`.
+This function will recursively set every child module's mode. **NEVER** use `self.training=True/False`, this only applies to the current module without effecting its children.